-- 1 Plug the speaker cable (1) into the headphone connector (2). - 2 Plug the other end of the speaker cable into the external speaker. - 3 Turn down the volume of the speakers before you turn them on.

-Make sure your speakers are designed for computer use.
+- 1 Plug the speaker cable into the notebook earphone connector identified by the $\Omega$ symbol. - 2 Turn down the volume of the speakers before you turn them on. - Make sure your speakers are designed for computer use.

-Do not place floppy disks on the speakers; their magnetic field may damage the data on the disks.
+Do not place diskettes on the speakers; their magnetic field may damage the data on the diskettes.